Xirez/Rasplind/README.md

 https://twitter.com/RobinAsplind

 Or have a look here if this interests you, I will try to update GitHub daily.
+>Day 12:
+>Busy day, so sadly not much more then 2h of code..
+Wrote a node console app that listed some different PC specs.

 >Day 11:
 >Started with NodeJS, still not completely done with React.
 But i just could not wait anymore to play with Node..